Implementation of the CRPA model in the GENIE event generator and analysis of nuclear effects in low-energy transfer neutrino-nucleus interactions: Introduction

-It has previously been shown that the Hartree-Fock (HF) mean-field model for charged-current quasi-elastic (CCQE) interactions with continuum random phase approximation (CRPA) corrections, developed by the Ghent group~\cite{Jachowicz:2002rr,Pandey:2014tza}, is successful in describing inclusive electron scattering data and predicts significantly different cross sections at low energy transfer compared to more widely used Fermi-gas models~\cite{Nikolakopoulos:2018sbo}.
-The CRPA corrections account for long-range correlations through a framework with an effective Skyrme nucleon-nucleon two-body interaction~\cite{RYCKEBUSCH1988237,RYCKEBUSCH1989694}.
-It is particularly interesting to note that the treatment of final state interactions (FSI) via a distortion of the outgoing nucleon wave function within the HF-CRPA model leads to significantly different predictions for muon and electron neutrino cross sections at low energy transfers compared to widely used plane wave impulse approximation (PWIA) models (which do not include FSI)~\cite{Nikolakopoulos:2019qcr}.
+It has previously been shown that the Hartree-Fock (HF) mean-field model for charged-current quasi-elastic (CCQE) interactions with continuum random phase approximation (CRPA) corrections, developed by the Ghent group~\cite{Jachowicz:2002rr,Pandey:2014tza}, is successful in describing inclusive electron scattering data and predicts significantly different cross sections at low energy transfer compared to Fermi-gas models~\cite{Nikolakopoulos:2018sbo}.
+The CRPA corrections account for long-range correlations through the same effective Skyrme interaction used for the HF mean-field~\cite{RYCKEBUSCH1988237,RYCKEBUSCH1989694}.
+As detailed in Ref.~\cite{Jachowicz:2021ieb}, a CRPA treatment of correlations represents a complementary approach to the ab-initio calculations detailed in Ref.~\cite{Lovato:2020kba}.
+Whilst CRPA does not contain the contributions beyond the two-nucleon force which are present in the ab-initio calculation, the two-nucleon correlations are iterated to all orders (which is not the case for ab-initio) and so the set of diagrams accounted for is therefore different.
+It is additionally interesting to note that the treatment of final state interactions (FSI) in HF-CRPA, via a distortion of the outgoing nucleon wave function, leads to significantly different predictions for muon and electron neutrino cross sections at low energy transfers compared to widely used plane wave impulse approximation (PWIA) model which do not include FSI~\cite{Nikolakopoulos:2019qcr}.

 In this paper we report the implementation of the HF-CRPA model in the GENIEv3 neutrino-nucleus interaction event generator~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa} and evaluate how else it differs from other available CCQE models.
 Particular focus is placed on how the predictions differ between different nuclear targets and between neutrino and anti-neutrino interactions within the low energy and momentum transfer region where nuclear effects are most relevant.
+The predictions from the HF-CRPA model are compared to those of SuSAv2~\cite{Gonzalez-Jimenez:2014eqa,Megias:2016lke} (implemented in GENIE in Ref.~\cite{Dolan:2019bxf}) as well as the Valencia group's Local Fermi Gas (LFG) model~\cite{Nieves:2011pp} with and without RPA corrections to account for nucleon correlations.
+Since the LFG-RPA and HF-CRPA approaches start from different nuclear ground state models, and in particular because the HF model already incorporates some description of nucleon correlations, it is to be expected the impact of RPA and CRPA corrections are quite different.